404 by Province

 Additional Information:

 The Registrar of Motor Vehicles reserves the right to approve or deny any equivalency upgrade request.
-If you have a medical condition or any other condition that may affect your fitness and ability to safely operate a motor vehicle, the you may be required to undergo additional medical or practical examinations.
+If you have a medical condition or any other condition that may affect your fitness and ability to safely operate a motor vehicle, you may be required to undergo additional medical or practical examinations.